typingduck/barn/README.md

 script to keep a slave `rsync` server in sync (failover of the producers is not automatic).

-### Barn Baler
+### Aggregator: barn-hdfs

-The collector node is assumed to be just a single machine, thus with limited disk space.
-So ultimately we want our data to be archived in distributed storage -- we use HDFS.
-Since importing data into HDFS in a reliable, fault-tolerant way is a bit of a hairy thing, we provide `baler`, which exploits the `Tai64` timestamps `svlogd` uses to name rotated logfiles to provide idempotent, block-optimizing writes to HDFS.
+The collector node is assumed to be a few central machines, that concatenates files and ships them to distributed storage -- we use HDFS.
+Since importing data into HDFS in a reliable, fault-tolerant way is a bit of a hairy thing, we provide `barn-hdfs`, which exploits the `Tai64` timestamps `svlogd` uses to name rotated logfiles to provide idempotent, block-optimizing writes to HDFS.

+## How barn works

+To get logs from a source application (e.g. a webserver) to HDFS barn is setup as follows;

+* the source application logs to stdout and is wrapped in [svlogd](http://smarden.org/runit/svlogd.8.html).
+* when svlogd rotates the file it creates a file named by the [tai64n](http://cr.yp.to/libtai/tai64.html) time.
+* a barn-agent per source application uses [inotify](http://man7.org/linux/man-pages/man7/inotify.7.html) to be alerted when a new file is created.
+* 'barn-agent' then rsyncs the file to a 'barn-hdfs' machine.
+* 'barn-hdfs' takes care of storing these logs for a while, merging them and shipping them to HDFS.
+* 'barn-hdfs' either waits until the files are greater than 1GB in size or a 'shipping-interval' has passed, then merges and compresses whatever files are available.
+* It then copies this file to tmp directory on HDFS and does an atomic rename to its destination directory on HDFS.

 ## Related Work